datasciabhi/Trader_Behaviour_Sentiment_Analysis/README.md

 ​Based on the data, I propose the following rules:
 ​Rule 1 (The Volatility Buffer): During Fear (Green) days, reduce position size by 50%.
 The high frequency of outliers makes this a high-risk environment where capital protection is priority.
 ​Rule 2 (The Efficiency Filter): During Extreme Fear (Red) days, minimize trading frequency.
 Since there are very few positive outliers, the probability of a "jackpot" trade is extremely low.

+👋 About Me
+I am a Data Science Intern candidate with a strong interest in how market psychology (sentiment) drives financial performance.
+This project showcases my ability to:
+- Merge and align disparate financial datasets.
+-
+- Perform granular outlier analysis to identify market risks.
+-
+- Propose data-backed trading rules for automated systems.